usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Year

 A text field that validates the current or a past year.
 Dates must be on or before January 1, 1900.
+You can pass the `uiSchema` function a label to be used on the field.

 ![Four year fields, selected, unselected, and with valid and invalid data](../images/definitions/year.png)